 About the FASEB MARC Program

-The Minority Access to Research Careers (MARC) Program was created by the National Institute of General Medical Sciences (NIGMS).
+The Maximizing Access to Research Careers (MARC) Program (formerly the Minority Access to Research Careers Program) was created by the National Institute of General Medical Sciences (NIGMS).
 The NIGMS MARC Program seeks to increase the number of highly-trained underrepresented biomedical and behavioral scientists in leadership positions to significantly impact the health-related research needs of the nation.
 Nationally, groups found to be underrepresented in biomedical and behavioral research include, but are not limited to, African Americans, Hispanic Americans, Native Americans, Alaska Natives and natives of the US Pacific Islands (Hawai'i, Guam and American Samoa only).

 The overall objective of the FASEB MARC Program is to help strengthen the research training opportunities for students, postdoctoral fellows and academic/research faculty members from underrepresented groups.
 A key objective of the MARC Program is the encouragement, preparation and support of underrepresented minority students in the pursuit of postgraduate education leading to the Ph.D., M.D.-Ph.D., or other combined professional degree-Ph.D. in the biomedical and behavioral sciences.